rdkit/rdkit/Docs/Book/RDKit_Book.rst

 N1(C(C)=CC=C1Br)C1C(C)=CC=CC=1I |wU:0.5,7.8,(12.97,-10.71,;13.78,-11.30,;14.74,-11.00,;13.48,-12.25,;12.47,-12.25,;12.17,-11.30,;11.21,-11.00,;12.97,-9.70,;13.85,-9.20,;14.71,-9.69,;13.84,-8.20,;12.97,-7.70,;12.11,-8.20,;12.11,-9.20,;11.24,-9.70,)|
 N1(C2=C(I)C=CC=C2C)C(Br)=CC=C1C |wU:0.9,0.14,(16.20,-9.43,;16.20,-8.43,;15.34,-7.93,;14.47,-8.43,;15.34,-6.93,;16.20,-6.43,;17.06,-6.93,;17.07,-7.93,;17.93,-8.42,;15.40,-10.02,;14.44,-9.72,;15.70,-10.97,;16.70,-10.97,;17.00,-10.02,;17.96,-9.72,)|

-Note:  no attempt is made to determine if the bond is rotationally constrained.
+Note: the RDKit software makes no attempt to determine if the bond is rotationally constrained.
 If the bond meets the requirements above, it is marked as an atropisomer.

 Formats supporting Atropisomers